Shin Seul-ki: Career

-In 2020, Shin Seul-ki was crowned as the 90th Miss Chunhyang, the reputable traditional Korean beauty pageant in Namwon, North Jeolla Province.
+In 2020, Shin Seul-ki was crowned as the 90th Miss Chunhyang, a traditional Korean beauty pageant in Namwon, North Jeolla Province.
 With her prize money, she donated 20,000 masks to the Namwon flood victims.

 In 2021, she appeared in a music video for Kim Jae-hwan's song "Unforgettable".

 In 2022, she joined the second season of Netflix's reality dating show Single's Inferno.

 On April 17, 2023, Big Smile Entertainment announced that Shin has signed an exclusive contract with the talent agency.
 In June 2023, Shin was cast in the TVING Original drama Pyramid Game in the role of Seo Do-Ah, the Class 5-2 president and game moderator.

-On February 29, 2024, Seulki made her acting career in TVING's psychological thriller series Pyramid Game.
+On February 29, 2024, Seulki made her acting career debut in TVING's psychological thriller series Pyramid Game.
 She received praise from the media for her gripping and accurate character portrayal and synchronization of the character Seo Do-ah, and clear vocalization.
 At the production press conference, Shin shared that during audition, she realized she may have been cast for the role of Do-Ah when the director asked her to try on a pair of glasses.
 She credited her announcer internship experience to aiding her acting vocalization skills.

 In May 2024, on the MBC talk show Radio Star, Shin's first mainstream media interview appearance, she shared that her father did not know she had joined Single's Inferno until he saw the show's promotional billboard.
 She also said that prior to Singles Inferno 2, she had received offers to join other dating programs, but ultimately committed to Singles Inferno because the filming period fit with her academic school schedule.